Kryptonite Fahgettaboudit Mini: The best bike lock ever?

 What’s more, it’s made from Kryptonite's max-performance steel, which is triple heat treated for ultimate cutting force resistance.

-No bolt cutters can crop this lock, manual of other wise.
+No bolt cutters can crop this lock, manual or otherwise.
 In fact, here's a video of it destroying the blades of a hydraulic bolt cutter...

-Indeed, because it's a mini u-lock, if you lock your bike correctly (more on this later), there’ll be no room for a thief to insert a hydraulic bottle jack (that might be able to pop the lock open) and less room to wield an angle grinder effectively.
+And because it's a mini u-lock, if you lock your bike correctly (more on this later), there’ll be no room inside the “D”, for a thief to insert a hydraulic bottle jack (that might be able to pop the lock open).

 Is the Kryptonite Fahgettaboudit Mini easy to carry?